When Ski Shaping Meets Art

-As a pro skier out of Whistler, major ski brands had wanted Johnny “Foon” Chilton’s input on ski designs for 15 years, eventually creating the modern freeride ski based on his feedback.
+As a pro skier out of Whistler, major ski brands had wanted Johnny's input on ski designs for 15 years, eventually creating the modern freeride ski based on his feedback.
 But they always told him that his designs couldn’t be mass produced; they weren’t what mainstream skiers wanted.

 He begged to differ.
-Now, he’s the founder and lead craftsman of the wildly successful Foon Skis brand, where he’s been building his own shapes and designs for the last eight years out of Pemberton, B.C.
+Now, he’s the founder and lead craftsman of the wildly successful Foon Skis brand, where he’s been building his own shapes and designs since 2011 out of Pemberton, B.C.
 Some liken his approach to surfboard shaping in the way that each ski is hand-planed, custom built, unique, and personal.
 He sources his cores from yellow cedar harvested locally from the B.C. coast.
 Every step is done in-house, each ski a proud production of a small, independent company.

-Foon is now Mica’s regular ski shaper, with eleven pairs of skis coming our way this season.
-They’re an integral part of our 10-year program that pairs artists with guests to create custom topsheets for their skis—a program that’s part culture, part local pride, and all Mica magic.
+Foon is now Mica’s regular ski shaper, with fifteen pairs of skis coming our way this season.
+They’re an integral part of our 10 Year program that pairs artists with guests to create custom topsheets for their skis (or boards)—a program that’s part culture, part local pride, and all Mica magic.

 Learn more about Foon and follow along with their beautiful work: